Updated 11/2/19 with chef details and images

 In a nutshell: Thameside restaurant in the new Riverside Studios development

 Summing it all up: West London restaurateur Sam Harrison is back with a destination riverfront restaurant by Hammersmith Bridge which is part of the multimillion Riverside Studios redevelopment.
+And famed chef Rowleigh Leigh will be in charge of the food.

 Back in 2015 restaurateur Sam Harrison sold his places in Chiswick and Balham and headed out to the Cotswolds for a bit of a break.
 But after three years of travelling, lecturing at Oxford Brooks hospitality school and taking time out, he's firmly back in the game.

-Yesterday Sam announced a huge new riverside project.
 He'll be opening Sam’s Riverside restaurant right by Hammersmith Bridge as part of the major rejuvenation project of Riverside Studios.

 Hot Dinners caught up with Sam to find out what exactly he has planned from what's being billed as an "amazing new restaurant space."
 Having kept schtum about what he'd been working on since last summer, he seemed pretty happy to finally reveal what he'd been up to.
 "It's nice to be able to announce it and get cracking on."